 This whole life product offers limited coverage, ranging from $1,000 to $100,000.
 This may make it ideal for a form of final expense insurance, though customers looking for a larger death benefit may wish to look elsewhere.

 A healthy, 30-year-old male looking for term life coverage can expect to pay over $40.00 a month through TruStage.
-And without level premiums, these rates will increase every five years, and can rise dramatically with age.
+And without level premiums, these rates will increase every 5 years and can rise dramatically with age.

 Higher Costs for Simple-Issue Insurance